Spencerkifell/memories-project/README.md

 # Memories - Project

 - A small project made using **React.js**, **Express,js**, **Redux**, **Node.js** and **Mongo.db** in accordance with the JavaScript Mastery workshop.
-- Goal of Workshop: Getting Comfortable with the MERN stack.
+- Goal of Workshop: Getting Comfortable with the MERN stack and just overall learning!
 - Styling brought to you by Material-UI: _Design Language Developed by Google_

 # Back-End Deployment